 The RDB modelled on international best practice examples of Singapore and Costa Rica and works closely with those countries and with multilateral development organizations.

-An Investment Certificate can be obtained at the RDB as long as investors meet the required threshold of US$ 250,000 for a foreign investor and US$ 100,000 for a local or COMESA investor.
-For investment in existing projects, one remains on the original investment certificate issued for the project and the investment is captured as reinvestment.
+You can obtain an Investment Certificate from RDB as long as your investment meets the required threshold of US$ 250,000 for a foreign investor and US$ 100,000 for a local or COMESA investor.
+For investment in existing projects, you remain on the original investment certificate issued for the project and the investment is captured as reinvestment.

 The RDB is required to make and communicate its decision regarding the Investment Certificate within one working day after receiving a complete application.